IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 `eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VySWQiOiJiMDhmODZhZi0zNWRhLTQ4ZjItOGZhYi1jZWYzOTA0NjYwYmQifQ.-xN_h82PHVTCMA9vdoHrcZxH-x5mb11y1537t3rGzcM`

-The base64url algorithm encodes the header and payload created in steps 1 and 2.
+The base64url algorithm encodes the header and payload created in previous steps.
 The algorithm concatenates encoded strings through a dot.
 Then, the resulting string is hashed by the algorithm specified in the header based on secret key.

 If you want to play with JWT and put these concepts into practice, you can use [jwt.io Debugger](https://jwt.io/#debugger-io) to decode, verify, and generate JWTs.